 Polished concrete floors can be loud like ceramic tile, natural stone flooring, and some hardwood or bamboo floors.
 To reduce the noise, you can furnish the space with rugs, heavy drapes, acoustic wall panels and other elements that absorb or block sound.

-The Pros and Cons of Concrete Flooring When we talk about Advantages and disadvantages of Concrete Flooring we must have know that, concrete has been used as a flooring material for many years, but most people consider it suitable only for industrial environments.
+The Pros and Cons of Concrete Flooring Concrete has been used as a flooring material for many years, but most people consider it suitable only for industrial environments.
 The dull grey paving stones or blocks are commonly seen in outdoor spaces or on the floors of car parks and garages in commercial buildings and shopping